ForestAdmin/agent-nodejs/docs/connectors/custom/structure.md

 | array of object                       | [{ title: "the shawshank redemption"}]        | As a new collection in related data page |
 | array of object (with nested objects) | [{ rating: { kind: 'MPA", value: "PG-13" } }] | JSON editor in the edition form          |
 | anything else                         |                                               | JSON editor in the edition form          |

+If you want to force displaying your data as a new collection in the related data page, but can't because your data model contains nested objects, you may consider type all nested objects as `PrimitiveType.JSON`.

 ## Validation